 FAQs

-For the latest information on travel to Canada including the updated federal requirements and restrictions, please visit the Government of Canada website.
+For the latest information on travel to Canada, please visit the Government of Canada website.

 Team Canada is ready to go.
 The travel industry has invested billions in health and hygiene protocols, retraining staff, and reconfiguring experiences to prepare for visitors.